junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean takes a gulp at the drink.
 The liqueur smooths down his throat, but it's still dry.

-"You lost someone, didn't you?"
-He asks.
+"You lost someone, didn't you?" he asks quietly.
 The question slips out of his tongue without permission.

 The Doctor shoots him a pained look.
-"I'm hoping not anymore." he says simply, his eyes lingering on Amy's back for a moment too long.
+"I'm hoping not anymore," he says simply, his eyes lingering on Amy's back for a moment too long.

 The four of them fall quiet for a brief moment, only hearing the tiny tinkling sound from the Tardis.
 And then it beeps loudly, with a red flashing sign shining on the screen.
 The ceiling is rounded by a circle of red light shortly after.